9. TCP/IP Programming

 End Sub

-' Display error
+' error display

 System.Console.Error.WriteLine(msg)

-' Exit with error
+' stop with error

 Environment.Exit(exitCode)